Leave this site

 Although there are no formal educational requirements, you’ll need to have a reasonable standard of English if you are to succeed during the selection process.

-You must be 17 or older when applying to be a Met special constable (MSC).
-Applicants who are 17 will progress through the recruitment process but will not be able to take up appointment as a special constable until reaching the age of 18.
-There is no upper age limit for special constables.
+You must be 17 or older when applying to join us.
+Applicants who are 17 will progress through the recruitment process but will not be able to take up appointment as an officer until reaching the age of 18.
+Typically, the upper age limit is 57.

 Ideally, you shouldn't have a criminal conviction or cautions record.